US starts procedure at UN to reactivate Iran sanctions | DW | 20.08.2020

 Thursday's notification starts a 30-day clock after which pre-2015 UN sanctions on Iran that were eased will be re-imposed unless a resolution specifically extending their suspension is passed.
 The US, however, would likely use its veto power to block any resolution extending the sanctions relief.

-Within hours, Reuters reported that Moscow had demanded a virtual meeting of the 15-member Security Council.
+Within hours, Reuters reported that Moscow had demanded a virtual meeting of the 15-member Security Council, citing Russian diplomats.

 US slapped its own new sanctions